jkrems/loader/README.md

 Marks a resource that should be loaded as a node-style CommonJS module.
 The "content" of this resource is ignored by the loader itself, instead it will execute using the existing CommonJS module system.

+If the `contentType` has `sideEffects=false` in its parameters, we assume that we can run the module ahead of time to get its exports.

 ### Module Loading